fluttercommunity/flutter_uploader/README.md

 final taskId = await uploader.enqueue(
   url: "your upload link", //required: url to upload to
   files: [FileItem(filename: filename, savedDir: savedDir, fieldname:"file")], // required: list of files that you want to upload
-  method: UplaodMethod.POST, // HTTP method  (POST or PUT or PATCH)
+  method: UploadMethod.POST, // HTTP method  (POST or PUT or PATCH)
   headers: {"apikey": "api_123456", "userkey": "userkey_123456"},
   data: {"name": "john"}, // any data you want to send in upload request
   showNotification: false, // send local notification (android only) for upload status